johnny95731/color-utils/README.md

 Convert the color array to string in CSS format.

-If `checkSupport` is `true`, then the function will set `sep = ' '` and change the space to RGB if the browser does not support.
+If `checkSupport` is `true`, then the function will set `sep = ' '` and change the color space to RGB when the browser does not support this color space.

 Currently the function does not support spaces that only support by CSS `color()` such as `xyz`.